iva2k/pi-base/docs/README.md

 It is possible to run each individual layer, e.g. for debugging or verification:

 - Service: TBD
-- Service script: `/usr/local/bin/app_manager_startup`
+- Service script: `sudo /usr/local/bin/app_manager_startup`
-- Manager: `/home/pi/modules/manager.py --vt 2` TODO: TBD sudo?
+- Manager: `/usr/bin/python3 -u /home/pi/modules/manager.py --vt 2` (no sudo, it should run as user 'pi', `-u` option for unbuffered stdout and stderr)
-- App itself: `/usr/bin/python -u /home/pi/app/<app type>.py`
+- App itself: `/usr/bin/python3 -u /home/pi/app/<app type>.py`

     Some of the layers can be debugged on a workstation (PC or Mac), without RPi image deployed.

-- App itself: `python <app type>/<app type>.py` e.g. `python blank/blank.py`
+- App itself: `python3 <app type>/<app type>.py` e.g. `python3 blank/blank.py`

-Note that `modpath.py` (which main goal is to locate all app resources deployed on the target) is currently crudely tries to be also helpful on the workstation, so development is possible.
+Note that `modpath.py` (with its main goal to locate all app resources deployed on the target) is currently crudely tries to be helpful on the workstation, so development is possible.
 But it means that some files have to be placed in reachable places before the local app will work correctly.
-To do so invoke `python pi_base/make.py --type all` to create build directories, and also inspect modpath.py for the hard-coded helpers that may need adjustment.
+To do so invoke `python3 pi_base/make.py --type all` to create build directories, and also inspect modpath.py for the hard-coded helpers that may need adjustment.

 ### Remote Debugging